catalyst-fp7/documents/interoperability/interoperability.md

 This is only a consideration if we distinguish an intermediate level of access to personal information between "full access" and "no access"; this is very unlikely to be worth the added complexity.

 Analysis tools must be granted access to APIs with a key that gives them access to certain discussions at a certain level, and not other discussions.
-On the other hand, the front-end of each platform will need access to at least some information about other participants in the discussion (at least their nickname), and hence the API access points used by the front-end will have to be secured.
+On the other hand, the front-end of each platform will need access to at least some information about other participants in the discussion (at least their nickname), and hence the API access points used by their internal front-end will have to be secured.

 In general, it is easy to create a database table that will associate a unique random URI to a combination of user account, conversation unit, and access level (if used).
 The SPARQL machinery can use `owl:sameAs` equivalence to associate those identities to user accounts.